 Research on the solution structure of a bacterial toxin inhibitor protein; study its interaction with a non-cognate bacterial toxin.

 - Participate in weekly group meetings, explaining and updating the team on my research findings, often suggesting innovative ideas and approaches.

 - Have presented my research at six scientific conferences including a significant talk at the American Society of Human Genetics in the US, attended by 1000 delegates.

 You can use the same approach for other skills e.g. problem solving, teamwork etc. A CV for a job outside academia should not be more than two pages long.
 You can think about addressing two or three of the key skills in each section of your CV.
 Present more evidence for the most important skills for the role.

 If you need more CV support, you can book an appointment with the specialist advisor for research staff here as well as well as accessing CV examples from Vitae, here.

 Many thanks to Dr. Tracy Bussoli for this guest blog.
-Find more about Tracy here.
+Find Tracy on Linked In or Twitter.